HammazAhmed2105/Recon-ng-Lab/README.md

 <img src="https://i.imgur.com/f8BEDqM.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 <h2>TASK 3</h2>

 - <b>We will begin by gathering WHOIS information about a domain.
-WHOIS is publicly available hence we can perform it on any domain. </b>
+WHOIS is publicly available hence we can perform it on any domain.</b>
 - <b> First thing we need to do is install modules from the market place.
-Use the command “marketplace search whois”. </b>
+Use the command “marketplace search whois”</b>
 <img src="https://i.imgur.com/JFuddRt.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 - <b> We want to install the fourth option, which is “recon/domains-contacts/whois_pocs”.
-To do this, type “marketplace install recon/domains-contacts/whois_pocs” </b>
+To do this, type “marketplace install recon/domains-contacts/whois_pocs”</b>
 - <b>Then we load the module by using  “modules load recon/domains-contacts/whois_pocs” </b>